Skip to main content

 Retina Specialists located in Aurora, CO, Denver, CO, Littleton, CO, Arvada, CO & Centennial, CO.

 Your ability to read, drive, or focus on things straight in front of you is governed by the macula in your retina.
 When there’s a problem, such as a macular hole or pucker, it can impact your eyesight to varying degrees.
-At Retina Specialists of Colorado, Dr. Ross Chod and Dr. Michael Jansen have extensive experience helping their patients in Aurora, CO, Denver, CO, Littleton, CO, Arvada, CO & Centennial CO, overcome these macular problems through cutting-edge laser surgeries that repair their maculae.
+At Retina Specialists of Colorado, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz have extensive experience helping their patients in Aurora, CO, Denver, CO, Littleton, CO, Arvada, CO & Centennial CO, overcome these macular problems through cutting-edge laser surgeries that repair their maculae.
 To learn more about macular repair, call the office or use the online scheduling tool.

 Macular Pucker and Macular Holes Q & A